Layr-Labs/eigensdk-rs/crates/challenger/README.md

 2. **Task Verification Logic**: Define a function that computes the expected result for a task, which will be used to verify operator responses
-   - This would be the logic to compute the correct response for a task.
+   - This would be the logic to compute a new task.

     ```rust
         pub fn square(_task_index: u32, number_to_be_squared: U256) -> Result<U256, TaskManagerError> {